APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: Preliminaries

 In this subsection, we formally analyze the training–inference inconsistency.
 Taking \textbf{Recall@K} as a representative metric, we contrast the distinct conditions required for a target item $y$ to be successfully recalled in the ideal full-space ranking versus the practical beam search decoding.

-\textbf{Full-Space Ranking (Global View).} Ideally, if we compute scores for all items (Full Sorting), the target item $y$ is successfully recalled if its total score ranks within the top-$K$ of the entire item space $\mathcal{Y}$.
+\textbf{Full-Space Ranking (Global View).} Ideally, if we compute scores for all items (\textit{Full-Sorting}), the target item $y$ is successfully recalled if its total score ranks within the top-$K$ of the entire item space $\mathcal{Y}$.
 Let $S(y|x) = \sum_{t=1}^T \log P(y^t | y^{<t}, x)$ be the total score derived from Eq.~(\ref{equ:ce_loss}).
 The success condition is:

 Note that Eq.~(\ref{eq:full_recall}) depends only on the \textbf{final cumulative summation}.
 Even if an intermediate prefix has a low probability, the item can still be recalled if subsequent tokens compensate for it.